R0bL/Project_Initiation_DS5500/README.md

 Middle part shows how to assign system resources and has default values in place

-Last part runs the API:
+Last part runs the API

+See example of the API call:

 ```
 %%time